akvelon/falco-website/ADD_CASE_STUDY.md

   authorName: Author Name
   authorPosition: Author Position
 ```
+5. Text field with description should consist of ~220 symbols
-5. Create pull request to the Falco repository with your changes
+6. Create pull request to the Falco repository with your changes